Iterated spans and classical topological field theories: The -Category of Iterated Spans

 \section{The $(\infty,k)$-Category of Iterated Spans}

-In this section we construct the $(\infty,k)$-category $\Span_{k}(\mathcal{C})$ of iterated spans in an \icat{} $\mathcal{C}$ with finite limits in the form of a $k$-fold Segal space.
+In this section we construct the $(\infty,k)$-category $\Span_{k}(\mathcal{C})$ of iterated spans in an \icat{} $\mathcal{C}$ with finite limits, in the form of a $k$-fold Segal space.
 As we noted in the introduction, we expect the $(\infty,k-1)$-category of morphisms from $X$ to $Y$ in $\Span_{k}(\mathcal{C})$ to be $\Span_{k-1}(\mathcal{C}_{/X \times Y})$.
 To avoid dealing with coherence issues our construction will not be immediately recognizable as being of this form, but we'll see below in Proposition~\ref{propn:spanmaps} that the mapping $(\infty,k-1)$-categories do indeed admit this inductive description.
 Moreover, as the diagrams describing an $n$-fold span become increasingly complicated as $n$ increases, it turns out to be much easier to define $\Span_{k}(\mathcal{C})$ as the underlying $k$-fold Segal space of a $k$-uple Segal space $\SPAN_{k}(\mathcal{C})$.
-This will have all of its $k$ types of $1$-morphisms given by spans in $\mathcal{C}$, and the ``commutative squares'' are given by diagrams in $\mathcal{C}$ of the form\footnote{Notice that when we restrict to the underlying $k$-fold Segal space we consider only those diagrams of the above form where the maps $X \from C \to Z$ and $Y \from D \to W$ are all identities, in which case this diagram is equivalent to a 2-fold span.}
+This will have all of its $k$ types of $1$-morphisms given by spans in $\mathcal{C}$, and the ``commutative squares'' are given by diagrams in $\mathcal{C}$ of the form

-which are given by the \emph{product} of the diagram shape describing spans; similarly, the higher ``commutative $i$-cubes'' are described by the $i$-fold product of this shape.
-In fact, since it is no more work and will be useful in the next section, we'll construct an $n$-uple category object $\SPAN^{+}_{k}(\mathcal{C})$ in $\CatI$ --- this may be regarded as a $(k+1)$-uple \icat{}, from which we may extract an $(\infty,k+1)$-category $\Span^{+}_{k}(\mathcal{C})$ extending $\Span_{k}(\mathcal{C})$, with $(k+1)$-morphisms given by natural transformations of $k$-fold span diagrams.
+whose shape is given by the \emph{product} of the diagram shape describing spans; similarly, the higher ``commutative $i$-cubes'' are described by the $i$-fold product of this shape.
+Notice that when we restrict to the underlying $k$-fold Segal space we consider only those diagrams of the above form where the maps $X \from C \to Z$ and $Y \from D \to W$ are all identities, in which case this diagram is equivalent to a 2-fold span.
+In fact, since it is no more work and will be useful in the next section, we'll construct an $n$-fold category object $\SPAN^{+}_{k}(\mathcal{C})$ in $\CatI$ --- this may be regarded as a $(k+1)$-uple \icat{}, from which we may extract an $(\infty,k+1)$-category $\Span^{+}_{k}(\mathcal{C})$ extending $\Span_{k}(\mathcal{C})$, with $(k+1)$-morphisms given by natural transformations of $k$-fold span diagrams.